dosing

 If signs and symptoms do not improve within 8 weeks, patients should be re-examined.1

-Patients can start using OPZELURA again at first sign of recurrence.2
+Patients can start using OPZELURA again at first sign of recurrence.2,3

 BSA, body surface area.

-OPZELURA CAN BE USED ON AFFECTED AREAS UP TO 20% BSA IN AD1
+OPZELURA CAN BE USED ON AFFECTED AREAS UP TO 20% BSA IN MILD TO MODERATE AD1

-(palm and 5 digits, with fingers tucked together and thumb tucked to the side)3,4
+(palm and 5 digits of the person being treated for AD, with fingers tucked together and thumb tucked to the side)4,5

 For topical use only.
 Not for ophthalmic, oral, or intravaginal use.1

 Routine bloodwork when using OPZELURA is not required.
-However, blood tests may be called for to evaluate potential side effects or for patients with a history of hematologic malignancies.1
+However, blood tests may be called for to evaluate potential side effects or for patients with a history of low blood cell counts.
+Tell patients about the risk of cytopenias and to report any signs or symptoms.1

 AD, atopic dermatitis; BSA, body surface area.